MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-common-area-phones.md

 ## Step 3 - Assign a phone number to the Common Area Phone user account

-Use the Skype for Business admin center to assign a number to the user.
+Use the Teams admin center to assign a number to the user.

 1. In the Microsoft 365 admin center, select **Admin centers** > **Teams & Skype** > **Legacy portal**.